 Go through the gate and continue straight across the next field, bearing very slightly left (NOT the more obvious track slightly to the right towards houses, or a track half left to a gate) to a double gate with a bridge between.

 Continue in the same direction along a fenced path across the next field, over a stile, into patch of wood, across a wet ditch and over (or round) a further stile.
-Turn left and follow the woodland hedge through this and a further field.
-At the corner of the woodland, turn left over the stile.
-Head across the field and uphill to the left of the large new house (not yet on the OS Map in 2021).
+Turn left and walk next to the woodland edge through this and a further field.
+At the corner of the woodland, turn left over or under what is left of the stile.
+Head across the field and uphill to the left of the large new house (not yet on the OS Map in 2022).
 Find a stile in the top left corner of the field.
 Go over the stile into woods.
-The path bears right, through a door in a fence, a further door, then along a drive to a road (Hardway).
+The path bears right, through a gate, into the grounds of a house (with exuberant free-range Labradors) a further gate, then along a drive to a road (Hardway).

 Turn left along the road.
 After a short distance turn left into the drive with a sign marked Horseley (opposite some cottages).
 Go through metal gates and continue up the drive.
 Turn right on the waymarked path just before a stone wall.
 [The waymarked path is permissive, and not the right of way shown on the OS Map.
 It is more interesting than the right of way, and no longer, so it is the recommended route].